Your money-making expert. Financial journalist, TV and radio personality.

 When the council tax system was put in place in the early 1990s, houses were put into bands from A-H according to their value.
 The valuations were done in 1991 and so are not necessarily accurate.
 Your house could have been worth more then than it is now, especially considering the drop in house prices.
 This could mean you are paying more than you should be.
 To check if you are paying too much, see what your neighbours are paying at GOV.UK.

 Make sure you bust the dust on your radiator surfaces.
 Dust and grime seriously impede the flow of heat in your house.
-So make sure there is no dirt on your radiators so you don’t spend money heating it up.
+So make sure there is no dirt on your radiators so you don’t spend more money than is necessary heating your home.

 Even if you think you can’t cook, there’s no excuses for ready meals if you’re trying to save money.
 They’ve got extra additives and preservatives that you can’t control.
 Plus they are far more expensive than it would be to make the same dish yourself.
 Cooking is not hard, you just need simple recipes and basic ingredients!